potassco/plasp/doc/output-format.md

 ## Feature Requirements

-Declares advanced features required by the input planning problem, such as conditional effects and axiom rules.
+This section declares advanced features required by the input planning problem, such as conditional effects and axiom rules.

 Feature requirements may be used in meta encodings to warn about unsupported features.